thirdweb-example/nft-gated-website/README.md

 When they try to access the restricted page (the `/` route), we use [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) to check two things:

 1. If the user is currently authenticated (using `getUser`).
-2. If the user's wallet balance is greater than `0` of the NFTs in our NFT collection.
+2. If the user's wallet balance is greater than `minTokensRequired` provided in `yourDetails.js` of the NFTs in our NFT collection.

 If either of these checks is `false`, we redirect the user to the `/login` page before they are allowed to access the restricted page.